Error: "Analysis has stopped because the Solver has exited Unexpectedly" in Simulation CFD

 Improve mesh quality by keeping nodal aspect ratios below 2000.

 For a steady state thermal analysis, the thermal solver may attempt to change the solution too rapidly, which can exceed the resources of the computer.
-To force a more gradual solution of the thermal field, add the following line to the cfdesign_flags.txt file:
+To force a more gradual solution of the thermal field, add the flag shown below.
+The Flag Manager can be accessed through the interface (Design Study Tools -> Flags).

 This slows the evolution of the thermal solution, and generally requires less memory.